 What does HOAS rent include?

 Furnished rooms (only for exchange students) in shared apartments cost about €400/month, studios around €500/month and shared studios around €300/month per person.
 The rent includes basic furniture, broadband internet connection (you need to bring your own ethernet cable RJ-45), electricity and water.
-However, the rent does not include pillow, blanket, bed linen, towels and dishes, those you need to provide yourself.
+More details about what is included in the HOAS rent for exchange students.

 The rent is higher in furnished apartments than in HOAS apartments that are not furnished (meant for degree students).
 The reason for this is that furnished flats stay empty during the summer.
 The cost of this is divided in the rent of the academic year.
 In this manner HOAS is able to provide and guarantee furnished housing for short-term studies.
 In return for the higher rent, students get furnished flats and a separate service at HOAS.